Guide: study in Sweden

-Before you throw yourself into an education in Sweden, you probably have some questions about how to apply, what educational programmes are available, and practical matters such as registration in the Population Register, what to do if you become ill, or how to find accommodation.
-Info Norden has compiled this guide, which we hope will help you on the way to your dream education in Sweden.
+Before you start your studies in Sweden, you may have questions about the application process, educational opportunities, and practical considerations such as registration in the Population Register, health insurance, and looking for accommodation.
+Info Norden has produced this guide to help you on the journey to your dream education in Sweden.

 Can foreign citizens study in Sweden?

-Yes, foreign citizens can study in Sweden, but there are slightly different regulations depending on which country you come from.
-You therefore do not need to be a Swedish citizen or resident in Sweden to study at a Swedish university, and there is no upper age limit for studying at a university in Sweden.
+Yes, foreign citizens can study in Sweden.
+However, the regulations vary, depending on your home country.
+You need not be a Swedish citizen to study at a Swedish university.
+There is no upper age limit for studying in Sweden.

-If you are a citizen of a third country and will be studying for more than three months at a university, college, vocational college or folk high school at post-secondary level in Sweden, you must apply for a residence permit for higher education.
+If you are a citizen of a third country and are planning to study at post-secondary level in Sweden for more than three months, you must apply for a residence permit before your arrival in Sweden.
 The permit must be received before you travel to Sweden.

 Can you study free of charge in Sweden?